 THEIR STORY

-This is a proverb that holds true for Tacho Juárez and Cecilia Mendoza, who live in constant limbo as undocumented immigrants in the United States.
+This proverb holds true for Tacho Juárez and Cecilia Mendoza, who live in constant limbo as undocumented immigrants in the United States.
 Their lives take an unexpected turn when they decide to return home to Mexico after 24 years away.

 As teenagers in love, they ran away from Cheran, their hometown, in search of opportunity and adventure in the United States.
 Like many, they had planned to go for just a few years but ended up staying for many more, eventually settling in rural North Carolina.
 After years of hardship, they had two sons, Alan and “Flaco”.
 To satisfy their nostalgia and survive the isolation of being an undocumented family, Tacho and Cecilia started helping organize traditional community fiestas.